 I have been a physical instructor since 2004, and taught figure skating, rock climbing, and mountaineering before coming to martial arts in 2010.
 I joined the coaching team at Valkyrie Western Martial Arts Assembly in 2012, and created our beginner program shortly afterwards.
-I currently teach group and private lessons to students of all experience levels, and run the school’s self defense program.
+I currently teach group and private lessons to students of all experience levels, in multiple countries.

 My primary weapons are the rapier and longsword, and I also teach unarmed striking, grappling, and knife combat.
 My interests vary from the historical to the modern, and range from recreational martial arts to practical self defense and professional use of force.
 I was a civilian auxiliary with the Vancouver Police Department’s Force Options Training Unit from 2015-2020, participating in realistic tactical training scenarios and providing guest instruction to their Special Municipal Constable program.